 Signal naming

-A strict approach to naming should be taken to make it easier to understand and navigate a design:
+A strict approach to signal naming should be taken to make it easier to understand and navigate a design:

 To make clear their relationship to the structure of a module.
 Prefixes and suffices can denote, for example, whether a signal is an input or output, the pipeline stage it corresponds to and whether it is driven by logic or directly from a flip-flop.
 The exact naming convention will be tailored to a project, but here are some examples: